 All About Himalayan Balsam

 Also known as ‘touch-me-not balsam’, this invasive species is becoming an increasing environmental and commercial challenge across the UK.
 Its exploding seed pods and aggressive growth enable it to spread rapidly, outcompeting native species and destabilising riverbanks.
-Here’s what every landowner, site manager and local authority should know about this fast-spreading weed – and how to control it safely.

 What Is Himalayan Balsam?